 Lastly, we demonstrate that synchronization between individuals in a group depends on its composition.
 Hierarchical clustering of groups composed of different ratios of super-aggressive flies identified a cluster of features that is highly sensitive to changes in group composition.
 This cluster contains features associated with synchronization between individuals and features associated with social clustering, implying that specific clusters of behavioral parameters within a behavioral signature may reflect changes in the ability of the group to form semi-collective structures1.
 Importantly, although the groups of mixed ratios consist of two types of individuals, they present a normal distribution of behaviors within the group, suggesting that the group outcome is more than the sum of its parts.

-The finding of state-dependent group signatures hints at the existence of distinct, consistent, and robust social responses of groups to specific social conditions, that give rise to distinct group structures.
+The finding of state-dependent group signatures hints at the existence of distinct, consistent, and robust social responses of groups to specific social conditions, which give rise to distinct group structures.
 These structures and their dependency on specific sensory information raise questions about the kinetics of their formation and the neuronal mechanisms that shape the interactions that can sustain such structures.
-These complex multi-sensory requirements also raise questions about the ability of simple semi-natural social interactions to fully mimic the complex repertoire of experiences associated with face to face interaction, as a prerequisite for the full expression of social group interactions.
+These complex multi-sensory requirements also raise questions about the ability of simple semi-natural social interactions to fully mimic the complex repertoire of experiences associated with face-to-face interaction, as a prerequisite for the full expression of social group interactions.

-Methods:
+Methods

 Tracking